 What is Your Circadian Rhythm, and How Does it Work?

-The sleep clock refers to your body’s internal functions which set off when you feel tired and when you are awake.
-Your sleep clock also sends signals to your body and mind when it is time to sleep and also when it is time to get out of bed.
+The circadian rhythm is your body’s internal function which determines when you feel tired and when you’re awake.
+Your sleep clock also sends signals to your body and mind when it is time to sleep and when to get out of bed.

-This sleep-wake cycle is known as the “Circadian Rhythm” and is largely controlled by your hypothalamus.
-The hypothalamus sends signals to other parts of your brain which trigger the release of melatonin.
-This hormonal release lets your body know that bedtime is approaching and helps you to start feeling sleepy.
+This sleep-wake cycle is primarily controlled by your hypothalamus.
+The hypothalamus sends signals to other parts of your brain, which trigger the release of melatonin.
+This hormonal release lets your body know that bedtime is approaching and helps you start feeling sleepy.

-When your circadian rhythm is balanced and functioning properly, you will generally fall into a pattern that causes you to wake up and get sleepy around the same time every day, even without an alarm set.
-However, there is no specific time of the day this should happen and it varies from person to person.
-Basically, you can train your circadian rhythm over time to function best for your personal schedule.
-This is why some people can go to bed at 8 pm, and some people can go to bed at midnight.
+When your circadian rhythm is balanced and functioning correctly, you will generally fall into a pattern that causes you to wake up and get sleepy around the same time every day, even without an alarm set.
+However, there is no specific time of the day this should happen, and it varies from person to person.
+You can train your circadian rhythm over time to function best for your personal schedule.
+Some people can go to bed at 8 pm, and some can go to bed at midnight.
 Surprisingly, both individuals can wake up in the morning feeling refreshed.

-Your circadian rhythm is often influenced by a series of internal and external cues such as sunrise, sunset, artificial light, temperature, hormones, noise levels, genes, and neurotransmitters.
-Certain behaviors also play a huge factor like increased or decreased activity levels, what time we set our alarm clocks, your preferred daily meal schedules, and delaying or depriving yourself of sleep.
+Your circadian rhythm is often influenced by internal and external cues such as sunrise, sunset, artificial light, temperature, hormones, noise levels, genes, and neurotransmitters.
+Certain behaviors also play a considerable factor, like increased or decreased activity levels, what time we set our alarm clocks, your preferred daily meal schedules, and delaying or depriving yourself of sleep.

 What Causes Your Sleep Schedule to Get Off Track?